statistikat/coronaDAT/README.md

 Subfolder `/latest` contains the most-recent data.
 The files are the same as `/archive/{day}/ts/*` with the only difference being that the data are restricted to the most recent timestamp.

 ### `/ts`
 Subfolder `/ts` contains the time-series data.
 The files are the same as `/archive/{day}/ts/*` with the only difference being that the files contain data for all available timestamps.
+Additionally, in `/archive/daily_*` daily time-series data are published where the data are used from `1500` each day (or the nearest time-stamp)

 ### `/coronadata_ts_latest.{rds|json}`
 These two files contain the entire, scraped history exclusive number of deceases persons and number of hospitalisations by federal state.